Smonman/tuwien-assignment-template/README.md

 - `\ltrue` is an alias for verum
 - `\lfalse` is an alias for falsum

+For more details regarding Latex in general take a look at this [cheatsheet](https://de.overleaf.com/latex/templates/a-quick-guide-to-latex/fghqpfgnxggz).

 ### Language

 The package [`babel`](https://ctan.org/pkg/babel) is used for language support.
 With the standard being Englisch.
 Additionally the package [`csqotes`](https://ctan.org/pkg/csquotes) is imported, for correct qotes based on the primary language selected via `babel`.